What Is Remarketing: How It Works and Why Your Business Needs It

 Displaying targeted ads on social media platforms, search engines, or other websites to users who have recently visited a specific website or interacted with certain content.

-Remarketing is helpful because it helps increase the visibility of your brand and products, while also increasing brand awareness and traffic—if a user sees an ad on their favorite website, they’ll associate that company with the product they were looking at.
+Remarketing can increase the visibility of your brand and products, while also boosting brand awareness and traffic.
+If a user sees an ad on their favorite website, they’ll associate that company with the product they were looking at.

 • Remarketing can increase brand awareness and reach since you’re targeting people who have already shown an interest in your product or service.
 70% of marketers consider brand awareness the top reason for retargeting.

-• It can be customized to target specific audiences, so you’re not wasting your time or money reaching people who are not interested in what you have to offer.
-After all, retargeting can lessen cart abandonment by 6.5%.
+• It can be customized to target specific audiences with tailored ads, so you’re not wasting your time or money reaching out to people not interested in what you offer.
+This results in more efficient use of your marketing budget.

-• Remarketing allows you to stay on top of your mind with your target audience, so they think of you first when they’re ready to make a purchase.
+• Remarketing allows you to stay on top of your target audience’s radar, so they think of you first when they’re ready to make a purchase.

 • It can help increase sales and ROI by bringing back people interested in your product or service but didn’t buy for one reason or another.